darrinlallen/darrinlallen/README.md

 <br/><br/>

-- 🔭 I’m currently working on an artificial intelligence project
+- 🔭 I’m currently working on an artificial intelligence projec.  contact me if you want to partner to make an AI app that helps searhable video tv advertising.  darrin.lovard.allen@gmail.com
 - 🌱 I’m learning from a fire hydrant!!!!
 - 💬 Ask me about **Node.js, React, Firebase...
 HTML, CSS, JavaScript**
 - ⚡ Fun fact: I took a vacation to **Hong Kong** and also **Jamaica**!